jgnewman/einlandr/README.md

 In backend/server-middlewares.js, you will notice this call: `app.use(checkAuth())`.
 This causes a function to run that checks authorization on every request.
 However, it will only _enforce_ authorization on routes you specify.

-In backend/http-api-v1.js, you'll notice this call:
+To that end, in backend/http-api-v1.js, you'll notice this call:

 ```javascript
 app.use(applyAuth({